| | | |

 seersucker stitch cardigan

-If you enjoyed making the cardigan, I’d love to see yours on Instagram, be sure to tag me @handylittleme or #handylittleme to be featured.
+If you enjoyed making the cardigan, I’d love to see yours on Instagram, tag me @handylittleme or #handylittleme to be featured.

 I’d love to see your work.